What should you look for in a new cot?

 4. Check under the hood (aka under the mattress)

 The mattress base is basically where the integrity of your cot rests.
-In addition to the permanent warning and information sticker, experts look for:
+In addition to the permanent warning and information sticker, consider:

 5. Get out the measuring tape!